 Are you a female undergraduate student currently studying Computing or Digital Technology?
 If so, you could be eligible to apply for a scholarship fund of up to £1,000 with the Kainos Digital Bursary.

-APPLICATIONS FOR 22/23 ACADEMIC YEAR WILL OPEN SOON.
-PLEASE CHECK BACK FOR MORE INFORMATION.
+APPLICATIONS FOR 22/23 ACADEMIC YEAR ARE NOW OPEN

 What is the Kainos Digital Bursary?